pawelkozera/High-school-final-exams/README.md

 # About The Project
-Website built using Django, for students who wants to practice for high school certificate test in Poland.
+Website built using Django, for students who wants to practice for secondary school final examinations in Poland.
 It contains questions from previous years tests.
 You can choose if you want to solve test from previous years, generate new test or answer just one question.

 # Screenshots of website